Noise-tolerant quantum speedups in quantum annealing without fine tuning: Derivation of the RFQA speedup and ``Bang-and-wait" search algorithms

+In the main body of the text, we proposed that if the $m$th order resonances have an average strength $\Omega_m \propto \Lambda^m \Omega_0$, the mixing rate at a phase transition from RFQA takes the form:

-Our first goal to establish that the average rate of mixing in a Landau-Zener-like sweep across $N$ oscillating fields scales as the sum of the squared Rabi frequencies of all $N$ tones.
+To derive this, we will consider a single spin as a proxy for the two competing ground states, and show that the average rate of mixing in a Landau-Zener-like sweep across $N$ oscillating fields scales as the sum of the squared Rabi frequencies of all $N$ tones.
 To do so, we reconsider the LZ transition from the perspective of Fermi's Golden rule, and consider the minimum gap $\Delta_{min} = 2 \Omega$ as a perturbation which causes decay from $\ket{0}$ to $\ket{1}$, with energy transferred into an environment with a Lorentzian density of states peaked about $\epsilon = 0$ with narrow, ficticious width $\Gamma'$ (which we can take to zero later).
 We assume that we sweep from $z$ bias $\epsilon = -W/2$ to $+W/2$ in a time $t_f$.
 Assuming the sweep is quick enough that we can linearize the transition probability, and that the linewidth is narrow compared to the range of the energy sweep, $\Gamma' \ll W$ we obtain

 If we time average this result we obtain the mean transition rate $\Gamma_{01} = 2\pi \abs{\Omega}^2 / W$; exponentiating this recovers the Landau-Zener result.

 Now imagine that instead of a simple $H \of{t} = \epsilon \of{t} \sigma^z / 2 + \Omega \sigma^x$, we instead have a more complex oscillatory driving element: